-Type of demand Lawful interception Communications data Statistics Government/other public body publishes (1) Government/other public body publishes (1) Key Note (1) The Minister for Home Affairs publishes an annual report containing statistics regarding Australia, including: ng the use of lawful interception and communications data access powers in • statistics related to interception and stored communications warrants obtained by l aw enforcement agencies; • statistics related to communications data disclosure requests by agencies and auth orities; • the number of prosecutions and convictions resulting from the use of intercepted o r accessed telecommunications information; and • the cost to service providers of complying with the data-retention obligations.
+Type of demand Lawful interception Communications data Statistics Government/other public body publishes (1) Government/other public body publishes (1) Key Note (1) The Minister for Home Affairs publishes an annual report containing statistics reg Australia, including: The Minister for Home Affairs publishes an annual report containing statistics regarding the use of lawful interception and communications data access powers in Australia, including: • statistics related to interception and stored communications warrants obtained ed by law enforcement agencies; • statistics related to communications data disclosure requests by agencies and a d authorities; • the number of prosecutions and convictions resulting from the use of intercept pted or accessed telecommunications information; and • the cost to service providers of complying with the data-retention obligations. • the cost to service providers of complying with the data-retention obligations.
 The Telecommunications and Other Legislation Amendment (Assistance and Access) Act 2018 (Cth) introduced in 2018 addresses law enforcement and intelligence agencies' challenges with the evolution of the communications environment, including the growth of encrypted communication, by amending existing legislation.
 The changes are outlined in more detail in Key Note 2.
 Key Note (2) Telecommunications and Other Legislation Amendment (Assistance and Access) Act 2018 (Cth) The Telecommunications and Other Legislation Amendment (Assistance and Access) Act 2018 (Cth) (Assistance and Access Act), introduced in 2018, introduced key reforms to address law enforcement and intelligence agencies' challenges with the evolution of the communications environment, including the growth of encrypted communication.
 The Assistance and Access Act provides an official framework for agencies to seek assistance from carriers and is set out in five schedules.
 Schedule 1 allows Australian agencies to request voluntary assistance from carriers by way of a Technical Assistance Request (TAR) or a Technical Assistance Notice (TAN), which relates to an existing capability.
 It also allows the Attorney-General and the Minister of Communications to issue a Technical Capability Notice (TCN), requiring a carrier to build a new product/service for agencies.
 Any assistance or capability requested under Schedule 1 must be reasonable, proportionate, practicable and technically feasible, must relate to an offence with a maximum penalty of a least three years' imprisonment and must be targeted access that does not jeopardise the security of general users.
+Schedule 2 allows law enforcement agencies to covertly access devices to investigate device has been accessed.
 Schedule 2 allows law enforcement agencies to covertly access devices to investigate serious crimes, including mobile phones via a computer access warrant, and to conceal the fact that the device has been accessed.
 Schedules 3 and 4 extend the maximum penalties considered in the requirement to unlock a device under the Crimes Act 1914 (Cth) and the Customs Act 1901 (Cth) and extend the time available for examining electronic devices seized under warrant under each of these acts.
 Schedule 3 also allows access by the police to account-based data, including social media accounts, via a search warrant.
 Schedule 5 provides protections to persons/bodies that voluntarily assist Australian Security Intelligence Organisation (ASIO) or who make unsolicited disclosures to ASIO.
+For a summary of the m ost important legal powers relating to law enforcement demands, network censorship and e d encryption on a country by country basis, see our Legal Annexe .